nico-aero/Detox/docs/Introduction.Android.md

 Following the example, you would then have to build your app using `gradlew assembleReleaseE2E` rather than `gradlew assembleRelease` before running Detox, and instruct Detox (i.e. via `binaryPath` in the Detox configuration file) to use the APK resulted specifically by *that* Gradle target (e.g. in `app/build/apk/releaseE2E/app-releaseE2E.apk` instead of the equivalent `app/build/apk/release/app-release.apk`).

-> Note: if you app contains flavours -- that makes things a bit trickier, but the approach can generally be adjusted to support that as well.
+> Note: if you app contains flavors -- that makes things a bit trickier, but the approach can generally be adjusted to support that as well.

-**Last but not least:** If you’re having issue with Detox' Proguard rules, please report them [here](https://github.com/wix/Detox/issues/new/choose).
+**Last but not least:** If you’re having issue with Detox' ProGuard rules, please report them [here](https://github.com/wix/Detox/issues/new/choose).
-A special thanks to [GEllickson-Hover](https://github.com/GEllickson-Hover) for reporting issues related to obfuscation in [#2431](https://github.com/wix/Detox/issues/2431).
+A special thanks to [@GEllickson-Hover](https://github.com/GEllickson-Hover) for reporting issues related to obfuscation in [#2431](https://github.com/wix/Detox/issues/2431).

 #### 8. Test Butler Support (Optional)